SSCP Certification Exam Outline

 • Secure device management

-6.5 - Operate and configure network-based security devices
+6.5 - Operate and configure network-based security appliances and services

-• Firewalls and proxies (e.g., filtering methods, web application firewalls (WAF)) Intrusion detection systems (IDS) and intrusion prevention systems (IPS)
+• Firewalls and proxies (e.g., filtering methods, web application firewall (WAF), cloud access security broker (CASB))

 • Network intrusion detection/prevention systems